 Acampo is a tiny town located in the state of California.
 With a population of 355 people and two constituent neighborhoods, Acampo is the 752nd largest community in California.

 Housing costs in Acampo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Acampo is a blue-collar town, with 58.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Acampo, you'll notice that it is more blue-collar than most other communities in America.
+60.53% of Acampo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Acampo is a town of production and manufacturing workers, construction workers and builders, and managers.
-There are especially a lot of people living in Acampo who work in management occupations (14.96%), the sciences (11.97%), and office and administrative support (11.34%).
+There are especially a lot of people living in Acampo who work in management occupations (15.33%), the sciences (11.76%), and office and administrative support (9.75%).

 And if you like science, one thing you'll find is that Acampo has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Being a small town, Acampo does not have a public transit system used by locals to get to and from work.
+Acampo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The most common language spoken in Acampo is Spanish.
-Other important languages spoken here include English and African languages.
+The most common language spoken in Acampo is English.
+Other important languages spoken here include Spanish and African languages.